rgeissen/trusted-data-agent/docs/RestAPI/restAPI.md

 - `token_prefix`: First 10 characters for identification
 - `last_used_at`: `null` if never used
 - `expires_at`: `null` if no expiration
+- `revoked`: Boolean indicating if token has been revoked
+- `revoked_at`: Timestamp when token was revoked, `null` if active
 - `use_count`: Total number of API calls with this token

+**Note:** By default, only active tokens are returned.
+Set `include_revoked=true` to see revoked tokens in the audit trail.

 #### 3.2.3.
 Revoke Access Token

 Immediately revoke an access token, preventing further use.
+The token is marked as revoked and preserved in the audit trail.

 **Endpoint:** `DELETE /api/v1/auth/tokens/{token_id}`
 **Authentication:** Required (JWT or access token)